 - Most homeowner insurance companies offer discounts for proper security systems.

-- If you tie your thermostats and lights into your system you can save 10-15% on annual energy costs.
+- If you link your thermostats and lights up to your system you can save 10-15% on annual energy costs.

 - States like Massachusetts offer up to $100 in rebates for investing in wireless enabled thermostats.

 - Most wireless systems run on WiFi or cellular communication – eliminate the landline you're paying for.